Meta-Learning Biologically Plausible Plasticity Rules with Random Feedback Pathways: Results

+where $\boldsymbol{\Theta}=\{{\theta}_r|0\leq r\leq R-1\}$ is the set of learning parameters shared across layers.
+This rule is used to update forward weights, $\boldsymbol{W}$, in the network.} The second objective, dubbed meta-loss, assesses the meta-parameters $\boldsymbol{\Theta}$ by evaluating the loss function $\mathcal{L}$ on the query set of the same task $\mathcal{T}_{\revb{\varepsilon}}$ using the updated model $f_{\boldsymbol{W}}$. \reva{While meta-learning over the pool of plasticity terms $\mathcal{F}(\boldsymbol{\Theta})$ yields an optimized set of meta-parameters, $\boldsymbol{\Theta}$, the resulting plasticity rule consists of too many terms which are difficult to interpret and understand and whose underlying mechanisms may overlap.
+Therefore, following Occam's razor, we introduce an $L1$ penalty on plasticity coefficients to select for a sparser set of plasticity terms.
+Mathematically put, the meta-loss is defined as}

 where $f_{\boldsymbol{W}}$ is the model updated in the adaptation loop and $\lambda$ is a predefined hyperparameter.
 The regularization term in Eq.~\ref{eq:meta_L} is the $L1$ norm of the meta-parameters, leading the algorithm to favor simplicity in the plasticity model.
 While weights $\boldsymbol{W}$ are optimized using $\mathcal{F}(\boldsymbol{\Theta})$, meta-parameters $\boldsymbol{\Theta}$ are updated by a gradient-based approach.

-Earlier, we established that learning with $\mathcal{F}^{pseudo}$ via random feedback pathways underperforms $\mathcal{F}^{BP}$.
-This decline results from disrupted information flow between the forward and backward paths caused by losing symmetry.
-Yet, efforts to improve the performance have primarily been focused on modifying the feedback pathways and their plasticity rules~\cite{akrout2019deep, guerguiev2019spike, lansdell2019learning, kunin2020two}.
-Instead, this work is centered on retrieving the interrupted flow of information by solely revising the forward pathway's plasticity rule while preserving the fixed random feedback assumption.
-Meta-plasticity creates a pipeline to study plasticity rules inspired by biological neuronal networks.
-These rules update the weight by combining locally available neuronal activities and modulating signals.
-Through this framework, a large-scale study on various combinations of such learning terms is conducted, which paves the way to identify the rules that substantially boost the learning process.
 Figure~\ref{fig:infographic} summarizes the problem's configuration.